shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 Supported atomic types for each target
 --------------------------------------
-HLSL 6.2 introduced [16-bit scalar types](https://github.com/microsoft/DirectXShaderCompiler/wiki/16-Bit-Scalar-Types) such as float16 and int16_t, but they didn't come with any atomic operations.
+Shader Model 6.2 introduced [16-bit scalar types](https://github.com/microsoft/DirectXShaderCompiler/wiki/16-Bit-Scalar-Types) such as float16 and int16_t, but they didn't come with any atomic operations.
-HLSL 6.6 introduced [atomic operations for 64-bit integer types and bitwise atomic operations for 32-bit float type](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_Int64_and_Float_Atomics.html), but 16-bit integer types and 16-bit float types are not a part of it.
+Shader Model 6.6 introduced [atomic operations for 64-bit integer types and bitwise atomic operations for 32-bit float type](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_Int64_and_Float_Atomics.html), but 16-bit integer types and 16-bit float types are not a part of it.

 [GLSL 4.3](https://registry.khronos.org/OpenGL/specs/gl/GLSLangSpec.4.30.pdf) introduced atomic operations for 32-bit integer types.
 GLSL 4.4 with [GL_EXT_shader_atomic_int64](https://github.com/KhronosGroup/GLSL/blob/main/extensions/ext/GL_EXT_shader_atomic_int64.txt) can use atomic operations for 64-bit integer types.